frumbert/wp2moodle--wordpress-/README.md

 class: the css classname to apply to the link (default: wp2moodle)
 target: the hyperlink target name to apply to the link (defaut: _self)
-cohort: (optional) the id [mdl_cohort.idnumber] of the moodle cohort in which to enrol the user
+cohort: (optional) the id [mdl_cohort.idnumber] of the moodle cohort in which to enrol the user (can be a comma-seperated list for multiple enrolments)
-group: (optional) the id [mdl_groups.idnumber] of the moodle group in which to enrol the user
+group: (optional) the id [mdl_groups.idnumber] of the moodle group in which to enrol the user (can be a comma-seperated list for multiple enrolments)

 Licence:
 --------